 “Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me; your rod and your staff, they comfort me.”

 This verse is often used in times of loss.
 We don’t need to fear walking this dark path because God is our comfort.
+He is our ever-present help in times of grief.
+I encourage you to read through this whole Psalm of David.

 3. Psalm 34:18